udayvir-singh/tangerine.nvim/README.md

 <!-- doc=:FnlWinNext -->
 #### :FnlWinNext [N]

-Jump to [N]th next floating window created by tangerine
+Jump to [N]th next floating window created by tangerine..

 > mapped to `CTRL-K` in floats by default.

 <!-- doc=:FnlWinPrev -->
 #### :FnlWinPrev [N]

-Jump to [N]th previous floating window created by tangerine
+Jump to [N]th previous floating window created by tangerine.

 > mapped to `CTRL-J` in floats by default.

 <!-- doc=:FnlWinResize -->
 #### :FnlWinResize [N]

-Increase or Decrease floating window height by [N] factor
+Increase or Decrease floating window height by [N] factor.

 > mapped to `CTRL-W =` to increase and `CTRL-W -` decrease by default.

 <!-- doc=:FnlWinClose -->
 #### :FnlWinClose

-Closes current floating window under cursor
+Closes current floating window under cursor.

 > mapped to `ENTER` in floats by default.

 <!-- doc=:FnlWinKill -->
 #### :FnlWinKill

-Closes all floating windows made by tangerine
+Closes all floating windows made by tangerine.

 > mapped to `ESC` in floats by default.